A Brief

 In summary, nothing has changed because there was never a time when the Kadhi’s court was not an issue in this country.
 It did not start today and it will not end until the issue is resolved.
 Kenyans must make a constitution that can remedy past injustices and past mistakes.
 We must make a constitution that fosters peace, love and unity.

-Q. Are you being biased because you are Christians and yet you do not understand the Muslim religion?
+are Christians and yet you do not understand the Muslim religion?

 A. Islam is a way of life that much we understand from reading the Koran; however, they do not need a Kadhi’s court to be entrenched in our constitution for them to practice their religion.
 Christianity is also a way of life and the Bible teaches us that we should not resolve our conflicts before unbelievers.
 We do not need a Christian court to resolve conflicts in matters of personal law.